AviatrixSystems/Docs/HowTos/site2cloud_fortigate.rst

 #.
 Login to your FortiGate dashboard.
 #.
 In the `VPN` menu, select `IPsec Tunnels`.
 #.
 Click `+ Create New`
 #.
 Populate the fields according to your preferences.
-The important fields are (with :orange:`extra emphasis` on a few key fields):

    **VPN Setup**